NetworkwithJosh/IT-Project/Remote-Connection/Microsoft-RDP.md

 ### Security
 RDP uses encryption to protect sessions, but it can be a security risk if not configured properly (e.g., weak passwords, open ports without firewall/VPN).

+### Common Use
+IT support teams, system administrators, and employees working remotely often use RDP to manage or access computers and servers.